Get $500 off the Wiley CPAexcel Platinum Course!

-California strictly requires a social security number (SSN) for the CPA license.
+California strictly requires a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) for the CPA license.
 For those who are not familiar with SSN, it is a government issued ID given only to US citizens, residents, and those allowed to study or work in the US.

 What’s confusing is that California does allow candidates with SSN to sit for the exam, so technically, you can still apply and think about transferring your exam credits to other states.
 However, I strongly recommend you try another state because there is a lot of risk in the transfer.
 You can check out this page for state boards popular to international candidates.